Dianeod/docs-1/docs/wp/disaster-floods/index.md

 _Flooded Locations And Simulated Hydrographs Project (FLASH)_

 [FLASH](https://blog.nssl.noaa.gov/flash/) is a database containing information about flood events within the US.
-The main goal of the FLASH project was to improve the accuracy and timing when predicting these flash floods.
+The main goal of the FLASH project is to improve the accuracy and timing when predicting these flash floods.
 The information used from this dataset was the time taken for a river to reach its peak height after a major rain event.

 _NOAA_